-and improvements.
-A public hearing will be held before a Hearing Commission of the Water Quality Board in San Angelo at 10 o'clock a.m. on October 16 on the District's application to amend its permit to provide for a discharge not to exceed an average flow of 400,000 gallons per day of domestic sewage effluent from the District's treatment plant located section of Highway 290 and 163 in Ozona,
+As the first step in un-The application to expand winding the usual maze of the plant flow of treated governmental red tape incisewage is part of the process dent to environmental impact necessary to keep on top of possible community needs and questions in contemplated looks forward to availability improvements, the Crockett County Water Control and Improvement District has made application to the Texas Water ultimately to move the pre-Quality Board for an amendment to its sewer plant permit looking to future expansions and improvements.
+A public hearing will be held before a Hearing Commission of the Water Quality Board in San Angelo at 10 o'clock a.m. on October 16 on the District's application to amend its permit to provide for a discharge not to exceed an average flow of 400,000 gallons per day of domestic sewage effluent from the District's treatment plant located 3/4 mile south of the intersection of Highway 290 and 163 in Ozona,

-The hearing is to receive evidence on the condition, if any, under which the amended permit may be issued, and to determine whether state certification may be issued under federal pollution control lighway Patrolman Manuel Hartnett investigated.
+The hearing is to receive evidence on the condition, if any, under which the amended permit may be issued, and to determine whether state certification may be issued under federal poliution control on Hwy 290 at 3 p.m.
+Tuesday.
+John Knight, suffering chest injuries was rushed to Crockett

-"Preliminary information available to the staff of Texas Water Quality Board indicates that a waste discharge confirming to the conditions in the proposed permit would not unreasonably impair the quality of waters in the state, the hearing notice states.
+"Preliminary information available to the staff of Texas Water Quality Board indicates that a waste discharge confirming to the conditions in the proposed permit would not unreasonably impair the quality of waters in the state. " the hearing notice states.